Theoretical Framework Example for a Thesis or Dissertation

 Sample problem statement and research questions

-Company X is struggling with the problem that many online customers do not return to make subsequent purchases.
-Management wants to increase customer loyalty and believes that improved customer satisfaction will play a major role in achieving this goal.
+A new boutique downtown is struggling with the fact that many of their online customers do not return to make subsequent purchases.
+This is a big issue for the otherwise fast-growing store.Management wants to increase customer loyalty.
+They believe that improved customer satisfaction will play a major role in achieving their goal of increased return customers.

 Problem: Many online customers do not return to make subsequent purchases.

-Research question: ‘How can the satisfaction of company X’s online customers be improved in order to increase customer loyalty?’
+Research question: How can the satisfaction of the boutique’s online customers be improved in order to increase the quantity of return customers?

-- ‘What is the relationship between customer loyalty and customer satisfaction?’
+What is the relationship between customer loyalty and customer satisfaction?

-- ‘How satisfied and loyal are company X’s online customers currently?’
+How satisfied and loyal are the boutique’s online customers currently?

-- ‘What factors affect the satisfaction and loyalty of company X’s online customers?’
+What factors affect the satisfaction and loyalty of the boutique’s online customers?

+theoretical framework.
 Sample theoretical framework

 Thomassen (2003, p.
 69) defines customer satisfaction as “the perception of the customer as a result of consciously or unconsciously comparing their experiences with their expectations.”
 Kotler & Keller (2008, p.
 80) build on this definition, stating that customer satisfaction is determined by “the degree to which someone is happy or disappointed with the observed performance of a product in relation to his or her expectations.”

 Thomassen’s definition is the most relevant to the aims of this study, given the emphasis it places on unconscious perception.
 Although Zeithaml and Bitner, like Thomassen, say that customer satisfaction is a reaction to the experience gained, there is no distinction between conscious and unconscious comparisons in their definition.

 Thomassen’s Customer Satisfaction Model

-According to Thomassen, both the so-called value proposition and other influences have an impact on final customer satisfaction.
+According to Thomassen, both the so-called “value proposition” and other influences have an impact on final customer satisfaction.
 In his satisfaction model (Fig. 1), Thomassen shows that word-of-mouth, personal needs, past experiences, and marketing and public relations determine customers’ needs and expectations.

-Fig. 1: Customer satisfaction creation (Thomassen, 2007, p.30).
+Customer satisfaction creation

 Of course, you could analyze the concepts more thoroughly and compare additional definitions to each other.
 You could also discuss the theories and ideas of key authors in greater detail and provide several models to illustrate different concepts.